Robert Clary: Later life and career

 Clary published a memoir, From the Holocaust to Hogan's Heroes: The Autobiography of Robert Clary, in 2001.

-Personal life
+Personal life and death

 Clary married Natalie Cantor, the daughter of Eddie Cantor, in 1965.
 She died in 1997.
 The couple had no children.

 Clary died at his Los Angeles home on November 16, 2022, at age 96.
 Clary's niece, Brenda Hancock, confirmed his death to the public, but did not provide a cause.